 This ETF has heaviest allocation in the Energy sector--about 100% of the portfolio.

-Looking at individual holdings, Conocophillips (COP) accounts for about 14.92% of total assets, followed by Eog Resources Inc (EOG) and Phillips (PSX).
+Looking at individual holdings, Conocophillips (COP) accounts for about 14.82% of total assets, followed by Phillips (PSX) and Marathon Petroleum Corp (MPC).

 Performance and Risk

-IShares U.S. Oil & Gas Exploration & Production ETF carries a Zacks ETF Rank of 3 (Hold), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-Thus, IEO is a sufficient option for those seeking exposure to the Energy ETFs area of the market.
-Investors might also want to consider some other ETF options in the space.
+IShares U.S. Oil & Gas Exploration & Production ETF sports a Zacks ETF Rank of 5 (Strong Sell), which is based on expected asset class return, expense ratio, and momentum, among other factors.
+IEO, then, is not a suitable option for investors seeking exposure to the Energy ETFs segment of the market.
+Instead, there are better ETFs in the space to consider.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.